 Coach Dorian Delaney is a successful and well-known track coach for Southern Carolina High School.
 Delaney pushes hard, but was it too hard on August 8, 2024, a hot day?
 On that day, Kylin Abbot, one of the runners on the top relay team, collapsed while running ladders.
 Kylin did not recover from the collapse and later died at the hospital.
-The State believes Coach Dorian Delaney is guilty of Involuntary Manslaughter as a result of the hard practice and allegedly denying the runners fluids during practice.
+The State believes Coach Dorian Delaney is guilty of Involuntary Manslaughter and Unlawful Conduct Toward a Child as a result of the hard practice and allegedly denying the runners fluids during practice.
 The State and Defense have experts that interpret the cause of Kylin's collapse and death differently.